Updated as of 01/03/2020

 Application to Become Registered Parliamentarian Under New Credentialing System

 Information on Becoming a Registered Parliamentarian Under the Legacy 1200-Question-Based Examination (still temporarily available as an alternative)

 Application to Become Registered Parliamentarian Through the Legacy 1200-Question-Based Examination)

-The Commission voted that the Commission will continue to administer the new credentialing system to RP candidates recognizing that the new credentialing system is still in the testing process, while allowing the existing Beta Testers to continue.
+Following the 2019 convention, the Commission on Credentialing voted to administer the new credentialing system to RP candidates recognizing that the new credentialing system is still in the testing process, while allowing the existing Beta Testers to continue.
 RP candidates applying on or after August 1, 2019 to the new system will test it but, unlike the Beta Testers, will be required to pay the $150 application fee established by the Board of Directors for the new system.

-However, in the interest of fairness to the NAP membership, the Commission is also reinstating the former Registered Parliamentarian examination system (1200 question-based) on November 1, 2019.
-On that date, the former system will become available to those who wish to attain the RP credential through that system.
-(Members of NAP may register for that examination using this application before November 1, but the test itself cannot be taken until November 1.)
-The decision of the Commission and how this affects members who are not credentialed is more fully explained below:
+However, in the interest of fairness to the NAP membership, the Commission also reinstated the former Registered Parliamentarian examination system (1200 question-based) effective November 1, 2019.
+Members of NAP who wish to attain the RP credential through that system may register for that examination using this application.
+How this affects members who are not credentialed is more fully explained below: